mit-ll/CATAN/README.md

 Email: catan@ll.mit.edu

 # Installation Instructions
+These instructions should help you get a CATAN node up and running.

+## Raspberry Pi
 1. Setup your raspberry pi with Raspbian and get it on the internet.
 [Guide](http://www.raspberrypi.org/documentation/installation/installing-images/)
  * We provide a script to help copy the image over in *raspberry-pi*.